-Moving to Paris Saint-Germain & becoming the most expensive teenager ever
+Moving to Paris Saint-Germain and becoming the most expensive teenager ever

-League rivals PSG only allowed Mbappe two seasons to establish himself at Monaco before prising him away to the Parc des Princes.
+League rivals Paris St-Germain only allowed Mbappe two seasons to establish himself at Monaco before prising him away to the Parc des Princes.

 Nevertheless, after a year on loan, Mbappe became the world's most expensive teenager and the second-most expensive soccer transfer, when signing on the dotted line at PSG for an estimated £200million ($265million).

-PSG's French domination & Ligue 1 Player of the Year
+PSG's French domination and Ligue 1 Player of the Year

 With a front three of Neymar, Mbappe and Edinson Cavani, it was perhaps inevitable PSG cruised to the 2017/18 Ligue 1 title.